chinapedia/wikipedia.abstract.en/Page/Economy_of_Cuba.md

 Industry

-Oljepumpe_cuba.jpgs in Cuba]] In total, industrial production accounted for almost 37% of Cuban GDP, or US$6.9 billion and employed 24% of the population, or 2,671,000 people, in 1996.
+s in Cuba]] In total, industrial production accounted for almost 37% of Cuban GDP, or US$6.9 billion and employed 24% of the population, or 2,671,000 people, in 1996.
 A rally in sugar prices in 2009 stimulated investment and development of sugar processing.

 In 2003 Cuba's biotechnology and pharmaceutical industry was gaining in importance.[74]
 Among the products sold internationally are vaccines against various viral and bacterial pathogens.
 For example, the drug Heberprot-P was developed as a cure for diabetic foot ulcer and had success in many developing countries.[75]
 Cuba has also done pioneering work on the development of drugs for cancer treatment.[76]